jocelynthode/coachup/README.md

 4. If needed run `heroku run rake db:migrate`

 #### Install on your server:
+:warning: You'll have to create your own cron jobs to schedule the email sending and the entry writing in the database (Take a look at the file jobs.rake) :warning:

 1. Install PostgreSQL and have an instance running

 2. Pull the repo